-Key staff at St Ives Infant and Nursery school are trained in using Team Teach positive handling and de-escalation techniques.
-Teach supports that positive handling should only be used as a last resort and when all de-escalation techniques have proved ineffective.
+Key staff at St Ives Infant and Nursery school are trained in using Team Teach positive handling techniques.
+The fundamental principal of Team Teach is de-escalation.
+Team Teach supports that positive handling should only be used as a last resort and when all de-escalation techniques have proved ineffective.
 Team Teach training is designed to minimise risk and help people build and maintain positive relationships.
+Team Teach training is affiliated and its courses are accredited.
+Team Teach training is valid for 3 years.
 All members of school have the power to use reasonable force to: